farukcuha/BoilerplateAndroid/README.md

 ### About the Author:

-BoilerplateAndroid is developed and maintained by [Faruk Cuha](https://github.com/farukcuha), an experienced Android developer passionate about creating efficient and reusable code for fellow developers.
+BoilerplateAndroid is developed and maintained by [farukcuha](https://github.com/farukcuha), an experienced Android developer passionate about creating efficient and reusable code for fellow developers.

 ### Support: